Curated-Awesome-Lists/GPT-Awesome-List-Generator/README.md

 This is a Python program that automatically generates an "awesome list" for a specific keyword as a markdown file.
 An "awesome list" is a list of resources related to a specific topic.
-Currently, the resources include GitHub projects, Google Scholar articles, YouTube videos, and podcasts.
+Currently, the resources include GitHub projects, Google Scholar articles, YouTube videos, courses, slides and presentations, software and tools and podcasts.
 The awesome list is automatically generated using GPT models; you can choose between different models to generate the list, such as GPT 3.5 or GPT 4.